 The exact qualifications of a technical writer depend on the industry and company they are employed in.

 However, most writers need to have a few basic qualifications.

 - Bachelor's degree in English (or industry-specific faculty), with 2-3 years of experience for an intermediate writer, and 4-5 years for senior writers

 - Vocational diploma in technical writing or content development

-- Undergraduate degree and extended internship in the applied faculty
+- Undergraduate degree and extended technical writing internship

 In addition to the above, technical writers need to have some experience in writing professionally, in either a technical or academic content development capacity.

 Candidates with a high-school diploma may also get a job as junior technical writers.
 However, they will usually be required to attain higher education before they are allowed to progress to senior positions.

 There were 58,400 technical writing jobs reported in the United States, in 2019.
 Furthermore, the U.S. Department of Labor estimates an annual growth rate of 7% till 2029.